Doist/todoist-api-python/README.md

 $ poetry run python
 ```

-You can then import the library as describe in [Usage](#usage) without having to create a file.
-Keep in mind that you have to `import asyncio` and run `asyncio.run(yourmethod())` to make your async methods run as expected if you decide to use `TodoistAPIAsync`.
+You can then import the library as described in [Usage](#usage) without having to create a file.
+If you decide to use `TodoistAPIAsync`, please keep in mind that you have to `import asyncio`
+and run `asyncio.run(yourmethod())` to make your async methods run as expected.

 ### Releases